Ultimate Drift Hunters Tuning Guide

 Much like the front, go as wide as you can to get the tire sitting flush with the fender.
 But don’t be afraid to go a little beyond (or even Kyle Mohan style) if that suits your tastes better.

-We’ve found that brake balance comes down to personal preference, and we feel it’s best left alone.
+We’ve found that brake balance is a matter of personal preference, and we feel it’s best left alone.

 However, if you feel as though the car isn’t handling quite how you’d like when you hit the brakes either on straight roads or in corners mid-drift, adjusting this will allow you to control the front/rear ratio of the brake pressure.

-As you probably guessed, this changes the ride height of your vehicle – without having to spend hours tweaking your coilovers!
+As you probably guessed, this changes your vehicle’s ride height without spending hours tweaking your coilovers!

 front height

-We’ve shown the extremes of the front ride height here, and this varies between different cars.
+We’ve shown the extremes of the front ride height here, which varies between cars.

-At this point, if you’ve used excessive camber, then your wheels may begin poking through the fenders, but if you’ve gone for a sensible setup, then the sweet spot is usually around -4 to -5 cm.
+At this point, if you’ve used excessive camber, your wheels may begin poking through the fenders.
+However, the sweet spot is usually around -4 to -5 cm if you’ve gone for a sensible setup.

 rear height

-When adjusting your rear height, it’s the final piece of the puzzle for perfecting your ideal drifting setup.
+Adjusting your rear height is the final piece of the puzzle for perfecting your ideal drifting setup.

 While a slammed look at -8 cm provides a sweet-looking stance, increasing the height to around -5 cm will allow a little more flex in the suspension while still looking fantastic.